bmi203-2023/minimal-viable-package/README.md

         run: python -m pytest -v test/*
 ```

-You've now specified the minimal requirements to automate the build and test cycle for your software package.
-Congrats!

 **3. Add a workflow status badge to your README to indicate if you're failing or passing.**

 ```bash